kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0026 Continued airworthiness and safety improvements for transport category airplanes.md

 \(2\) For alteration data developed and approved before January 11, 2008, the DT data required by paragraph (c)(2) of this section must be submitted by June 30, 2009.

-\(3\) For alteration data developed after January 11, 2008, the DT data required by paragraph (c)(2) of this section must be submitted before approval of the alteration data and making it available to persons required to comply with §§121.1109 and 129.109 of this chapter.
+\(3\) For alteration data developed after January 11, 2008, the DT data required by paragraph (c)(2) of this section must be submitted before approval of the alteration data and making it available to persons required to comply with §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md#§121.1109   Supplemental inspections.|§121.1109]] and 129.109 of this chapter.

 \(4\) For repair data developed and approved before January 11, 2008, the DT data required by paragraph (d)(2) of this section must be submitted by June 30, 2009.

-\(5\) For repair data developed and approved after January 11, 2008, the DT data required by paragraph (d)(2) of this section, must be submitted within 12 months after initial approval of the repair data and before making the DT data available to persons required to comply with §§121.1109 and 129.109 of this chapter.
+\(5\) For repair data developed and approved after January 11, 2008, the DT data required by paragraph (d)(2) of this section, must be submitted within 12 months after initial approval of the repair data and before making the DT data available to persons required to comply with §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md#§121.1109   Supplemental inspections.|§121.1109]] and 129.109 of this chapter.

 \[Docket No. FAA-2005-21693, 72 FR 70505, Dec.
 12, 2007, as amended by Doc.
 No. FAA-2018-0119, Amdt.
 26-7, 83 FR 9170, Mar.
 5, 2018\]

 ### §26.49   Compliance plan.

-\(a\) *Compliance plan.* Except for applicants for type certificates and supplemental type certificates whose applications are submitted after January 11, 2008, each person identified in §§26.43, 26.45, and 26.47, must submit a compliance plan consisting of the following:
+\(a\) *Compliance plan.* Except for applicants for type certificates and supplemental type certificates whose applications are submitted after January 11, 2008, each person identified in §[[Volume 1/C Aircraft/0026 Continued airworthiness and safety improvements for transport category airplanes.md#§26.43   Holders of and applicants for type certificates—Repairs.|§26.43]], 26.45, and 26.47, must submit a compliance plan consisting of the following:

-\(1\) A project schedule identifying all major milestones for meeting the compliance times specified in §§26.43(f), 26.45(e), and 26.47(e), as applicable.
+\(1\) A project schedule identifying all major milestones for meeting the compliance times specified in §[[Volume 1/C Aircraft/0026 Continued airworthiness and safety improvements for transport category airplanes.md#§26.43   Holders of and applicants for type certificates—Repairs.|§26.43]](f), 26.45(e), and 26.47(e), as applicable.

-\(2\) A proposed means of compliance with §§26.43, 26.45, and 26.47, as applicable.
+\(2\) A proposed means of compliance with §[[Volume 1/C Aircraft/0026 Continued airworthiness and safety improvements for transport category airplanes.md#§26.43   Holders of and applicants for type certificates—Repairs.|§26.43]], 26.45, and 26.47, as applicable.

 \(3\) A plan for submitting a draft of all compliance items required by this subpart for review by the responsible Aircraft Certification Service office not less than 60 days before the applicable compliance date.